 - Yes, because manifestos make it easy to make the right choice in most situations.

-- Do Good Design and dark patterns only differ in the intent of the designer?
+- Do Good Design and deceptive patterns only differ in the intent of the designer?

 - What would ethical advertising be like?

-Despite the title of this post, I don’t have all and I may never have them.
-I will try to find the answers though and I hope (sidenote: And tell me about it! ) .
+Despite the title of this post and me being an experienced designer, I don’t have answers to most of these questions.
+And I may never have them.
+I will try to find them though and I hope (sidenote: And tell me about it! ) .
 I’ll let you know about my progress on my blog.